-The Bloomfield Information Project is a community news service dedicated to making our community more informed, engaged, and resilient.
+The Bloomfield Information Project is a community news service dedicated to making Bloomfield more informed, engaged, and resilient.
 We launched in March of 2020 in response to Bloomfield’s acute need for news and information at the start of the pandemic.

 Our goal is to understand your vision for Bloomfield and provide the information, context, and connection you need to make that dream a reality.
-We’re part reporter and part community advocate.
+So we’re part reporter and part community advocate.
 And we’re entirely dedicated to bringing people together to make our community a better place.

 The Project is an initiative of the Community Info Coop, a Bloomfield-based nonprofit run by Simon Galperin, the coordinator of the Bloomfield Information Project.